The best solar car battery chargers are an easy to use and cost-effective way to maintain your car battery.

 If you’re looking for the easiest way to maintain your battery’s charge, take a look at Battery Tender’s Solar Maintainer.
-Battery Tender is a well-known brand that you can find in brick-and-mortar stores and make both solar and plug-in battery chargers.
+Battery Tender is a well-known manufacturer that makes both solar and plug-in battery chargers.

-Unlike some of the other products on our list, this battery maintainer is waterproof, sparkproof, and includes built-in temperature compensation, so it doesn’t damage your battery during extreme high or low temperatures.
+Unlike some of the other products on our list, this battery maintainer is waterproof, spark-proof, and includes built-in temperature compensation.
+This means that your battery will be protected during extreme high or low temperatures.
 Other solar chargers must be kept inside (on a car dash, for example).
 Battery Tender’s product can be safely left outside 24/7, so you don’t need to worry about bringing it inside during rain or snow.

 Bottom Line: This is the ultimate all-in-one battery maintainer.
-It comes with an integrated diode and charge controller – two necessary components if you want to keep your battery topped up long-term – and it gets great reviews.
-You can’t go wrong.Learn More & Buy Now at Amazon
+It comes with an integrated diode and charge controller – two necessary components if you want to keep your battery topped up long-term.
+You can’t go wrong with this one.Learn More & Buy Now at Amazon

-It’s got a plastic frame around the panel for protection.
-It also includes alligator clamps to connect directly to your battery, an output to charge your battery via the cigarette outlet (if your car is capable of that.
-If your cigarette lighter still has power when the car is turned off, you can charge your car battery directly from the lighter).
+The solar panel has a plastic frame for increased durability.
+It also includes alligator clamps to connect directly to your battery and an output charger that plugs into the cigarette outlet.
+Not all cars can be charged this way, but if your cigarette lighter still has power when the car is turned off, you should be able to charge your car battery directly from the lighter.

-Like others on our list, it includes an integrated blocking diode to prevent unnecessary discharge.
+Like others on our list, this charger includes an integrated blocking diode to prevent unnecessary discharge.
 At this small size, you also don’t need to worry about a charge controller to protect your battery from overcharging, which keeps your kit as small as possible.

-More than any other chargers on our list, customers rave about this product.
-It works in all weather and temperature, it’s got decent output for its size, and it’s durable and long-lasting – even the suction cups work well.
+More than any other charger on our list, customers rave about this product.
+It works in all weather and temperatures, it has a decent output for its size, and it’s durable and long-lasting – even the mounting suction cups work well.

-The small size though is also its only downside.
-If you have a larger vehicle or a newer vehicle with a lot of phantom load (lots of electronics that use the battery even when the car is turned off), this battery charger might be too small to keep up with the power draw.
+The small size could also be somewhat of a downside.
+If you have a larger vehicle or a newer vehicle with a large phantom load (electronics that use the battery even when the car is turned off), this battery charger might be too small to keep up with the power draw.

 Bottom Line: Extremely portable and easy to use, customers continue to rave about the SUNER POWER solar battery charger.Learn More & Buy Now at Amazon

-Customers report that the panel is durable and well-made and that ACOPOWER provides excellent customer support, always providing quick replacements if something doesn’t work.
+Customers report that the panel is durable and well-made and that ACOPOWER provides excellent customer support, always providing quick replacements if something goes wrong.